Memorial to the Murdered Jews of Europe: Vandalism and disrespectful behaviour

 There have been various incidents of vandalism.
 Despite Eisenman's objections, for example, the pillars were protected by a graffiti-resistant coating because the government worried that neo-Nazis would try to spray paint them with swastikas.
 Indeed, swastikas were drawn on the stelae on five occasions in its first year.
 In 2009, swastikas and anti-Semitic slogans were found on 12 of the 2,700 gray stone slabs.
 In 2014, the German government promised to strengthen security at the memorial after a video published on the Internet showed a man urinating and people launching fireworks from its grey concrete structure on New Year's Eve.

 The monument is often used as a recreational space, inciting anger from those who see the playful use of the space as a desecration of the memorial.
 According to architecture critic Nicolai Ouroussoff, "The day I visited the site, a 2-year-old boy was playing atop the pillars – trying to climb from one to the next as his mother calmly gripped his hand."
 A 2016 controversy occurred with the app Pokémon Go.
 "The Foundation Memorial to the Murdered Jews of Europe told The Local that the Holocaust Memorial in Berlin has been reported as a site where people could find and catch Pokemon creatures through the augmented reality game".
 This caused anger among many people who felt that it was desecrating the site.
 "This is a memorial space for the six million Jews who were murdered and it is inappropriate for this kind of game," said foundation spokeswoman Sarah Friedrich, adding that she hoped the company would remove the memorial as a possible location.
 In early 2017, an Israeli artist, Shahak Shapira, after noticing numerous instances on social media such as Facebook, Instagram, Tinder and Grindr of mostly young people posting smiling selfies with the memorial as a backdrop, or photos of themselves doing yoga or otherwise jumping or dancing on the memorial's stone slabs, began an online art project juxtaposing those found images with archival pictures of Nazi death camps, to ironically point out the jarring disconnect of taking such inappropriately cheerful pictures in so somber a setting, calling it "Yolocaust".

 In January 2013, the blog Totem and Taboo posted a collection of profile pictures from the gay dating app Grindr, taken at the memorial.
 The emerging trend met with mixed responses: while Grindr's then CEO Joel Simkhai, himself Jewish and gay, asserted that he was "deeply moved" that his app members "take part in the memory of the holocaust", there was international criticism of use of the memorial as a backdrop for hookup profiles, which was held to be disrespectful.

-On the 21 February 2025, a stabbing attack occurred at the Memorial.
+On 21 February 2025, a stabbing attack occurred at the Memorial.
 A 19-year-old Syrian refugee seriously wounded a 30-year-old Spanish man.
+The attacker was subsequently convicted and sentenced to 13 years' imprisonment.